5 Ways To Make The Most Of Your Walks

 As the weather turns warmer in the Northern Hemisphere, it’s a great time to go outside and do some weight-bearing activities.

 One of the simplest, most effective, and enjoyable bone-building exercises this time of year is walking.
 A brisk walk not only gets your circulation going and your lungs full of fresh air, it also exposes your skin to bone-healthy sunlight.
 And of course, walking helps build your bones because it’s a weight-bearing exercise.

 There are, however, different types of walking.
 A relaxing stroll is certainly a fine way to get moving and spend some time outdoors.
 But there are easy ways to get more bone health benefits out of your walking time.

 So today, I’ll share with you five simple tips to make the most of your walks and I’ll explain why you should avoid as much as possible sitting for long periods of time.

-In the Save Our Bones Program, I recommend walking and other weight-bearing exercises, because they work against gravity…actually, you could say they work with gravity, because weight-bearing exercises make use of the earth’s gravitational pull to build strong bones.
+In the Osteoporosis Reversal Program, I recommend walking and other weight-bearing exercises, because they work against gravity…actually, you could say they work with gravity, because weight-bearing exercises make use of the earth’s gravitational pull to build strong bones.

 You see, bones respond to force – the action of muscles and gravity on the skeleton.
 As I write in Densercise, the only exercise program specifically designed to increase bone density: